icopy-site/awesome-cn/docs/awesome/awesome-wardley-maps.md

 - [Excalidraw](https://excalidraw.com) - Online diagram tool creates quick and easy, handdrawn diagrams and maps. keyboard shortcut '0', browse libraries and Add the "Wardley Maps Symbols" lib.
 - [Flowchart fun](https://flowchart.fun) - text based tool to generate quick flowcharts.
 Excellent way to quickly create a Value Chain - very useful in conversation or during a meeting.
 - [wardleyToGo](https://owulveryck.github.io/wardleyToGo/demo/) is a SDK to do map-as-code **and** a high level language (`wtg`) to express map-as-data.
 The set of tools allows an easy integration of the map in CI, and the online demo allows to desing maps online.
 - [Map](https://map.tranquil.systems) - Native macOS app to build wardley maps using its own `wmap` syntax (Apple Silicon only).
 GPLv3.
-It includes a QuickLook plugin to preview `wmap` files as images.
+It includes a QuickLook plugin to preview `wmap` files as images, and sharing to collaboratively edit maps.
+- [Map for Linux](https://map.tranquil.systems/map-for-linux) - GTK4 Linux app to build wardley maps using the `wmap` syntax.
+AGPLv3.
+- [wmap](https://map.tranquil.systems/cli) - A command line tool to render `wmap` formatted maps to PNG or SVG.

 ### Doctrine Assessement